 - Discomfort or pain in the anal region

 Colonoscopy is the gold standard procedure for viewing the colon and rectum, says the best gastrointestinal oncosurgeon in Kolkata.
 Colonoscopy is a specialised test that involves passing a flexible telescope into the bowel to search for problems.
 Blood checks, CT scans, and MRI scans are among the other tests available.

 Screening for a disease entails examining individuals who have no symptoms of a disease.
 In the case of colorectal cancer, the good news is that there is a pre-cancerous stage.
 Colonoscopy screening has been shown to reduce the occurrence of colorectal cancer by detecting and removing these pre-cancerous lumps or polyps.
 Detecting tumours at an early stage often increases the results and makes surgery much simpler.

 Surgery is the most common treatment modality for colorectal cancer.
 The new therapies for colorectal cancer at Apollo Hospitals Chennai include minimally invasive procedures such as laparoscopic or robotic colorectal surgery.
 Less pain, quicker healing, fewer complications, and excellent cancer cure rates are among the main benefits of these advanced techniques.

 Prevention is always the preferred option rather than cure.
-A balanced lifestyle will help you stop developing colorectal cancer, says the advanced laparoscopic surgeon in Kolkata.
+A balanced lifestyle will help you stop developing colorectal cancer, says the gallbladder cancer surgeon in Kolkata.